polluxsynth/audio-plugins/README.md

 Enabling MiMi-d on the Zynthian platform
 ----------------------------------------

+MiMi-d has been included in the Zynthian platform for a while now, enabled by default, so it's just a question of dialing up **MiMi-d** among the list of synthesizer plugins when adding a new chain.

+If you're using an older Zynthian version, or MiMi-d for some reason isn't enabled, do the following:

 On Zynthian, after building, go to the web configuration, select the **Software** menu, then **LV2-plugins**, and then click on the wide **Search for new plugins and presets** button.